inclusive-design/big-idea-feedback-post-plugin/README.md

 * Submission security question and answer
 * Feedback role name configuration
 * Feedback link text string

+## Submission form security question

+You can customize the form security question and answer to suit your needs and audience, but the question and answer should be simple enough that most users can answer without too much thinking, and still obscure enough to foil abuse.

+The security question should also provide a useful hint that assists in answering the question.

+Some example security questions you can use:
+* "What is the second planet from the Sun? (hint: it starts with the letter V)"
+* "What is the name of this website? (hint: it is located at the top of this page)"
+* "What is the name of the fruit, that is also the name of its colour? (hint: rhymes with the word 'doorhinge')"

 ## Custom Feedback View Role